 All too often runners allow their exhale to be driven out in a single whoosh as one foot hits the ground.
 And what’s more, it’s usually the same foot every time.
 This isn’t good for your pelvic floor or for your symmetry, and can reinforce movement patterns connected to injury.
 Instead, see if you can make your exhale soft over several footfalls.
 If you feel you need to inhale too soon to do that, you’re running faster than you should be doing on a daily basis, so slow down.
 And to improve your symmetry, begin experimenting with alternating what foot you start your exhale on.
 (Okay, that last one’s not a simple tweak but it’s worth the effort!)

 How did these work for you?
 Leave a comment and let me know!
-And be sure to sign up for the free Mind Your Running Challenge, which starts January 14, 2017.
+And be sure to sign up for the free Mind Your Running Challenge.